Soon the nights will be crisp, and the leaves will start their glorious display of fiery reds, oranges, yellows, and browns.

 Lacing Skills — Thicker, sturdier leaves provide a unique lacing opportunity.
 Once your child has threaded them with colorful yarn, the leaves can be tied together to make a hanging bunting decoration.

 Sewing Skills — Another take on the idea of lacing with leaves.
-Kids Craft Room shows you how to prepare your leaf and make a simple “needle” for your child to use while sewing leaves.
+Learn how to prepare your leaf and make a simple “needle” for your child to use while sewing leaves.
 This would be a perfect quiet time activity for preschoolers.

 Sorting Skills — Toddlers and preschoolers can use those fall leaves to work on sorting skills.
 The bigger your collection of leaves, the more ways you can find to sort them.

 Fall Leaf Science Experiment — Help kids better understand why the leaves change color.
 Use chromatography to extract fall colors from green leaves.
-Hip Homeschool Moms shows you how to do this and how you can use the experiment for a bigger lesson, too.
+Then find out how you can use the experiment for a bigger lesson, too.

-Preserve Those Fall Leaves — Wondering just how to keep those beautiful colors?
-Gift of Curiosity will show you the best ways to keep those autumn leaves looking fresh for all your crafting needs.
+- Preserve Those Fall Leaves — Wondering just how to keep those beautiful colors?
+Learn the best ways to keep those autumn leaves looking fresh for all your crafting needs.

-Press and Preserve Leaves — Rhythms of Play has another, simple way to preserve those beautiful fall leaves.
+- Press and Preserve Leaves — Here is one more way to preserve those beautiful fall leaves.

-As the leaves begin their beautiful display of color, be sure to collect some with the kids to create your own fall leaf crafts and activities.
+As the leaves begin their beautiful display of color, be sure to collect some for leaf crafts for kids and leaf activities.

 More crafts & activities perfect for fall: